KeepItKT/Windows11React/README.md

 # Compiled

-You can find a compiled `.exe` in the **Releases** section or via clicking [HERE](https://github.com/ImKTKota/Windows11React/releases)
+You can find a compiled `.exe` in the **Releases** section or via clicking [HERE](https://github.com/ImKTKota/Windows11React/releases) if I decide to post it.

 ## Online Deployment

-Just open Vercel and enter the link lmao
+Just open Vercel and enter the link lmao.

 ## Contributors